Tracks are shared with the Waikato River Trails, please be aware of cyclists on the tracks and share with care.

-The Jim Barnett Reserve Committee are a dedicated team of individuals who have put in countless volunteer hours at the reserve, clearing tracks, building amenities and managing work crews that maintain the tracks.
+The Jim Barnett Reserves Management Committee is a dedicated team of individuals who have put in countless volunteer hours at the reserve, clearing tracks, building amenities and managing work crews that maintain the tracks.

 Due to the birdlife in Jim Barnett Reserve, dogs are discouraged in the reserve.
-Hot sighting by of a Kereru (wood pigeon) at Jim Barnett Reserve taken in June 2013.
-Video courtesy of Alan Blair.
-Click on the photo to view video:
+The sighting of a Kereru (wood pigeon) at Jim Barnett Reserve courtesy of Alan Blair is below - click on the photo to view.